AdobeDocs/experience-manager-64.en/help/sites/developing/using/spa-architecture.md

 Single page applications (SPAs) can offer compelling experiences for website users.
 Developers want to be able to build sites using SPA frameworks and authors want to seamlessly edit content within AEM for a site built using such frameworks.

 This article presents important questions to consider when engaging a front-end developer to develop a SPA for AEM and gives an overview of the architecture of AEM with respect to deploying SPAs on AEM.

+## Maven Archetype for SPA Starter Kit {#maven-archetype-for-spa-starter-kit}

+Any SPA project on AEM should leverage the [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype).

 ## SPA Development Principles for AEM {#spa-development-principles-for-aem}